Equity and Study Away

 How you define yourself and how you are perceived in your host community may create new challenges.
 This is especially true if your host community perceives your identity differently than you define yourself, or if your host community has different perspectives than those you are familiar with.
 At the same time, your identity may provide you with opportunities to engage and experience a place in a way that is more meaningful for you.

 Before you depart, consider not only the many ways that you might identify or define yourself, but also how these identities intersect with one another and how they might change after you arrive in your host country.
 Perhaps you will have the experience of being in either the majority or minority for the first time.
-You may encounter stereotypes, questions, and curiosity.
+As Diversity Abroad points out, you may encounter stereotypes, questions, and curiosity.
 These experiences may bring about feelings of frustration or isolation but they may also lead to wonderful new experiences, friendships and a deeper understanding of who you are in the context of the world.

 If you identify as a member of a historically marginalized group in the United States, you likely have already developed skills for functioning in a dominant culture that is different than your own.
 You also might have more experience exploring and thinking about your identity than others who have the privilege to not think about it.
 Therefore, you may find that you are better equipped to deal with the challenges of adapting to, and living in, a new cultural environment.
 Don’t underestimate the resources and skills that you already utilize every day, and how those skills can be applied to your study away experience.